 - 2. Start rolling from the bottom towards the valve.
 Once you have completely rolled it up, close the valve.

 - 3. Repeat step 2 and completely roll your mattress again, with the valve closed.

 - 4. There should be additional air that gets pushed up to the top near the valve — quickly open the valve and roll out the remaining air.
 This should result in a tightly rolled air mattress with no remaining air in it!

 Now pads are coming with gaping valve openings that will help you deflate and re-pack your mattress easily.
-The Big Agnes Q-Core SLX is a huge boat of a pad that packs down to very small with little effort.
+The Big Agnes Q-Core SLX is a massive boat of a pad that packs down to a tiny size, with little effort.